Table of contents

 While generative AI offers incredible potential, it comes with significant limitations that must be carefully considered:

-- Exposure of Sensitive Information: These algorithms can potentially reveal sensitive data, such as patient information in healthcare settings, posing significant privacy risks.
+- Exposure of Sensitive Information: Generative AI in Healthcare can potentially reveal sensitive data, such as patient information, if not properly governed, posing significant privacy risks within healthcare settings.

 - Verification Challenges: Verifying information produced by generative AI models is difficult since they do not cite sources.
 Additionally, these models lack features comparable to explainable AI, making understanding the rationale behind their outputs challenging.